SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/06-dagman.md

 cd tutorial-dagman-namd/TwoLinearDAG
 ~~~

-The directory contains the input fiiles, job submission files and execuation scripts of the
+The directory contains the input files, job submission files and execution scripts of the
 jobs.
 What is missing here is the DAG file.
 See if you can write the DAGfile for this example
 and submit the job.